AnyChart/docs.anychart.com/Maps/Move_and_Zoom.md

 To enable or disable a mouse wheel zooming feature use {api:anychart.core.utils.MapInteractivity#zoomOnMouseWheel}zoomOnMouseWheel(){api} method.

-To enable or disable a keyboard move and zoom feature use {api:anychart.core.utils.MapInteractivity#keyboardZoomAndMove}keyboardZoomAndMove(){api.
+To enable or disable a keyboard move and zoom feature use {api:anychart.core.utils.MapInteractivity#keyboardZoomAndMove}keyboardZoomAndMove(){api}.
 Cmd/Ctrl + "+/-/0" and keyboard arrows don't navigate a map when set to false.

 To enable or disable zoom on double click behavior use {api:anychart.core.utils.MapInteractivity#zoomOnDoubleClick}zoomOnDoubleClick(){} method.